Overcoming the Cacophony of Telephony with Care Home WiFi

 The sad reality is that the many innovative services now available for care homes cannot be deployed due to poor internal network infrastructure found in the majority of care homes.

 Putting a robust unified WiFi network in place isn’t just about improving residents’ quality of life.
 It is an enabler for the delivery of digital care which is being mandated throughout the NHS and which inevitably impacts on care homes.

 So care homes should consider what infrastructure they require to cater for enabling innovations and what the implications may be if they are not able to do so.

-SeniorConnect is a Wi-Fi network management system and service from Vital Wifi designed to run care homes’ Wi-Fi distribution needs and enable it to use a wide range of digital services.
-It can be configured to ensure 100% coverage across the premises (both inside and out) so that all staff and residents can access internet on different devices for different purposes.
-Where there are mission critical services, SeniorConnect can ensure sufficient bandwidth is always reserved for those.
-If an access point fails, the SeniorConnect system will alert Vital Wifi to the issue and it can be rectified immediately with remote access.
+SeniorConnect is a WiFi network management system and service from Vital Wifi designed to run care homes’ WiFi distribution needs and enable it to use a wide range of digital services.
+It can be configured to ensure 100% coverage across the premises (both inside and out) so that all staff and residents can access the internet on different devices for different purposes.
+Where there are mission-critical services, SeniorConnect can ensure sufficient bandwidth is always reserved for those.
+If an access point fails, the SeniorConnect system will alert Vital Wifi to the issue, and it can be rectified immediately with remote access.
 A separate channel can be reserved for guests’ use which won’t interfere with other users’ or services’ needs.
-A ‘personal area network’ (PAN) can be assigned for each resident providing them with privacy and security.
+A ‘personal area network’ (PAN) can be assigned for each resident, providing them with privacy and security.

-To install a unified network doesn’t need to be a big investment.
-Whilst some providers will require a capital investment, Vital Wifi offers a complete system on a modest “per resident” or “per access point” monthly charge which can be funded from operational budgets.
-A major benefit is that care home clients get ongoing monitoring and maintenance support with Senior Connect so you are having complete peace of mind.
+To install a unified network doesn’t need to be a significant investment.
+While some providers will require a capital investment, Vital Wifi offers a complete system on a modest “per resident” or “per access point” monthly charge which can be funded from operational budgets.
+A significant benefit is that care home clients get ongoing monitoring and maintenance support with Senior Connect, so you are having complete peace of mind.

-SeniorConnect is a managed Wi-Fi system that requires little or no upfront investment and can be funded from operational expenditure.
+SeniorConnect is a managed WiFi system that requires little or no upfront investment and can be funded from the operational expenditure.